open-policy-agent/opa/docs/content/management-discovery.md

 In practice, discovery services do not change frequently.
 These configuration sections are treated as immutable to avoid accidental configuration errors rendering OPA unable to discover a new configuration.
-If the discovered configuration changes the `discovery` or `labels` sections, those changes are ignored.
+If the discovered configuration changes the `discovery` section, those changes are ignored.
 If the discovered configuration changes the discovery service, an error will be logged.
+If the discovered configuration changes the `labels` section, only labels that are additional compared to the bootstrap configuration are used, all other changes are ignored.
+If the discovery document changes its `labels` section over time, the effective set of labels is always the bootstrap configuration plus added labels from the latest discovery document.

 ### Discovery Bundle Signature